3 Questions To Help You Feng Shui Your Books & An Energy-Shifting Tip

-Amanda Gibby Peters, creator of Simple Shui, gave us three questions to sort through our beloved collection, plus a killer organizational hack that will change the energy of your space (we did it and can confirm the effects).
-Here's to painless purging, refreshed shelves, and (eventually) a cozy afternoon reading.
+Here are three top tips from Amanda Gibby Peters, creator of Simple Shui, on how to sort through your beloved collection.
+She also shares a killer organizational hack that will change the energy of your space (we did it and can confirm the effects).

-Use these three questions to sort through your shelves (or piles).
+3 questions to help you sort through your shelves (or piles) of books.